What NFL Teams Play On Thanksgiving Day 2017? NFL Games Schedule For Thursday

-For those sports fans wondering what NFL teams play on Thanksgiving Day 2017, there will be a full feast of football available through the day.
+For those sports fans wondering which NFL teams will play on Thanksgiving Day 2017, there will be a full feast of football available through the day.
 Week 12 of the 2017 NFL schedule will feature three different games with a few of those teams in the NFL Playoff chase.
 Here’s the latest information about what teams will play in NFL games on which channels on Thanksgiving Day 2017 as families enjoy food and football.

 According to ESPN in their game preview, the first game on the slate for Thursday, November 23rd will be a matchup involving the Minnesota Vikings and the Detroit Lions.
-The Vikings are currently among the top teams in the NFC with a record of 8-2 and are looking towards a possible Super Bowl run.
-If they reach the big game it’s home field advantage for one of the two teams for just the third time in NFL history.
+The Vikings are currently among the top teams in the NFC with a record of 8-2 and are looking toward a possible Super Bowl run.
+If they reach the big game, it’s home field advantage for one of the two teams for just the third time in NFL history.
 Case Keenum has worked great as a backup with Sam Bradford and Teddy Bridgewater both unable to add much help.

-On Thursday, the Vikings visit Matthew Stafford and the Detroit Lions (6-4) who are still vying for a possible playoff spot down the stretch.
+On Thursday, the Vikings visit Matthew Stafford and the Detroit Lions (6-4), who are still vying for a possible playoff spot down the stretch.
 These two teams meet up at 12:30 p.m.
-Eastern Time which could be just as many families are getting ready to enjoy their Thanksgiving dinners together.
+Eastern Time, which could be just as many families are getting ready to enjoy their Thanksgiving dinners together.
 FOX and their affiliated channels will have the televised coverage of the Vikings vs. Lions game for fans to enjoy.
 The Fox Sports Go service may have live streaming coverage for cable and satellite subscribers.

 No team has ever played in a home-field Super Bowl.